 Animal keepers who wish to castrate or dehorn their young animals themselves must first complete an appropriate recognised course leading to a proficiency certificate.
 This ensures that the procedures are carried out professionally and in a way that is as gentle as possible on the animal.
 More information on training can be found under the individual species of livestock.

 When handling animals, due attention must also be paid to the dignity of the animal in accordance with the law on animal welfare (Art.
-1 Animal Protection Act).
-Pain, suffering, harm and other constrains under Article 3a of the Animal Protection Act are permissible only if they are justified by overriding interests.
+1 Animal Welfare Act).
+Pain, suffering, harm and other constrains under Article 3a of the Animal Welfare Act are permissible only if they are justified by overriding interests.
 For more on this challenging topic, see: „Dignity of the animal“.